glottospace/glottospace/README.md

 When glottodata = “phoible” or “phoiblespace”, you randomly choose only one sample for all the duplicated glottocodes, and you can load the non-spatial/spatial-enhanced version of [Phoible](https://phoible.org/).
 If you fix the value of seed, you can make a reproducible output.
+In the case of spatial-enhanced version, the Parameter ID’s that all values are “absent” are removed.

 ``` r
 phoible <- glottoget(glottodata = "phoible", seed = 42)